RoboSense-LiDAR/rs_driver/doc/howto/09_online_lidar_advanced_topics.md

    Before configure `rs_driver`, first find out what case the LiDAR is.
 Please refer to [How to configure rs_driver by PCAP file](./12_how_to_configure_by_pcap_file.md).

-+ Even if all configure are correct, some system settings may block `rs_driver` to receive MOSP/DIFOP packets.
-This document also list them.
++ Even if all configure are correct, some system settings may block `rs_driver` to receive MOSP/DIFOP/IMU packets.
+This document also list them.This document takes the RSAIRY lidar supporting IMU as an example.
+If your lidar used does not support IMU, ignore the IMU-related parts.